-During the nine months ended November 30, 2018, the Company hired Ian Perry, P.Geol. as VP of Exploration.
+During the year ended February 28, 2019, the Company hired Ian Perry, P.Geol. as VP of Exploration.
+Jasvir Kaloti was appointed Corporate Secretary of the Company on January 29, 2019, following the resignation of Melinda Coghill.
 No other changes to the Klondike management or Board of Directors occurred during the period.